websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/using-liferay-docker-images/configuring-containers.md

     ```

     ```{note}
-    See [Docker Container Basics](./docker-container-basics.md) for details on starting and operating the containers.
+    See [Using Liferay Docker Images](../using-liferay-docker-images.md) for details on starting and operating the containers.
     ```

 The properties are visible in the Control Panel at _Configuration_ &rarr; _Server Administration_ &rarr; _Properties_ &rarr; _Portal Properties_.